imthor/rkit/README.md

 - Show directories as they are found, providing immediate feedback
 - By default, skip repositories that are inside other repositories (e.g., if repo2 contains a .git directory, any repositories inside repo2 will be skipped)
 - When `--no-stop-at-git` is used, it will find all repositories regardless of their location in the directory tree
-- Include a progress bar showing the scanning status
 - Cache repository information for faster subsequent lookups
 - When run with debug logging enabled (`RUST_LOG=debug`), it will display performance metrics including:
   - Number of repositories found